datacamp/authoring/docs/courses/design/README.md

 - [a one-paragraph description](/courses/design/overview-description.md) (i.e., a sales pitch to students)
 - [half a dozen learning objectives](/courses/design/overview-objectives.md)
 - [a summary of prerequisites](/courses/design/overview-prerequisites.md)
-  and a list of any packages or other special technology the course will require.
+  and a finalized list of the datasets, special packages, or other items the course will require that you have agreed with your CL.

 Doing this earlier often wastes effort, since material is usually added, cut, or moved around in earlier steps.